hirosystems/clarinet/components/clarinet-format/README.md

 # Clarity Formatter

-Clarity format provides a consistent, opinionated, and readable formatting for your clarity smart contracts and is accessible from CLI (`clarinet fmt`) and VSCode/LSP.
+Clarity format provides a consistent, opinionated, and readable formatting for your Clarity smart contracts and is accessible from CLI (`clarinet fmt`) and VSCode/LSP.

 For examples of well-formatted contracts, check `components/clarinet-format/tests/golden-intended`